openshift/enhancements/enhancements/oc/cli-manager.md

 of services on OpenShift.
 We need a mechanism for providing and consuming tools that is simple to add on to as new CLIs are developed from a variety of sources - and this should be specific for each cluster and available with disconnected installs.

+### Goals

+* No new form of binary distribution or binary creation will be proposed, because we have an existing structure at Red Hat.
+RPMs or images are the only options, and images must be deployed by the RH pipeline via operators.
+This proposal is for delivering
+CLIs via images, because this will enable offering CLIs offline through an existing image registry.
+* CLI owners must be able to easily distribute their binaries
+* The version of the CLI a user is offered is appropriate for the version of the CLI controller installed on the cluster
+* Arbitrary binaries not delivered by the in-cluster CRD controller are not important or relevant because of requirement 1 and 2
+  * Anyone who wants such tools can download them outside of this mechanism
+* CRD controller for registering CRs with an API for listing, extracting and downloading artifacts
+  * Krew-compatible index that both krew and oc can consume where the download links are for cluster-local resources
+  * The index and artifcats will served from a single route and service within the cluster

+### Non-Goals

+* `oc tools` will not build or serve the binaries.
+It will know where to find them.
+* This proposal is not concerned with _which_ binaries will be managed.
+This proposal is meant to determine the mechanism only.
+Consumers and publishers are clients of the mechanism.
+* `oc tools` will not create or update the ClusterCLI Custom Resources, that will be managed by individual CLIs.
+However, the CLIs that are currently available as `consoleclidownloads`, `oc, odo, and helm`, will be included in the reference implementation of this enhancement.

 ## Proposal

 Each component wishing to provide customers with their binaries will build and publish artifacts via an official channel to a central index.